apoorvsaini/bingo/README.md

 * Socket Service - Keep on serving the new balls, push to the clients and keep track of them

 On the React frontend the user will start getting the new balls/numbers as they come and frontend will automatically mark them in the Tickets. **User can at any time claim Bingo!, which has to be validated by the backend**.

+### SELF MARKING vs MANUAL MARKING

+In **frontend/src/config.js**, the MANUAL setting is set to **false** by default.
+If you want users to manually mark the numbers in tickets as the new ball is drawn, change it to **true**

+The user in any case has to press **Shout Bingo!** button to validate the claim.

+On the backend, the code to rank the player who submits a valid ticket first is already present, but for now I am only allowing to show that the claim was valid or invalid.

 ## To Do